jjj33325/sbcfm-demo/README.md

 formulation.
 Density and coverage (PANNs embeddings, k=5) replace the intra-class-diversity diagnostic used in earlier work; density is not capped at one.

-SB-CFM is best on every distributional and diversity metric.
+SB-CFM is best on six of the seven metrics — FAD, KAD, accuracy, density, coverage, and E-L1.
 The one it does not lead is **CLAP**, where AudioLDM (0.358) stays ahead — a general-purpose text-to-audio model whose large-scale language–audio pre-training is expected to favour a text-embedding metric that our class-conditional model, trained only on this small corpus, does not directly optimize.
 E-L1 applies only to temporally conditioned models.